TosbackCgusBridge-Bot/CGUs-versions/Snapfish/Privacy Policy.md

 Cookies

-A "cookie" is a small data file transferred by a website to your computer's hard drive.
+A “cookie” is a small data file transferred by a website to your computer’s hard drive.
 HP or its service providers send cookies when you surf our site or sites where our ads appear, make purchases, request or personalize information, or register yourself for certain services.
-Accepting the cookies used on our site, sites that are "powered by" another company on HP's behalf, or sites where our ads appear may give us access to information about your browsing behavior, which we may use to personalize your experience.
-Cookies are typically classified as either "session" cookies or "persistent" cookies.
+Accepting the cookies used on our site, sites that are “powered by” another company on HP’s behalf, or sites where our ads appear may give us access to information about your browsing behavior, which we may use to personalize your experience.
+Cookies are typically classified as either “session” cookies or “persistent” cookies.

 *   Session cookies do not stay on your computer after you close your browser.
 *   Persistent cookies remain on your computer until you delete them or they expire.
 Most browsers automatically accept cookies by default, but you can usually refuse cookies or selectively accept cookies by adjusting the preferences in your browser.
 If you turn off cookies, there may be some features of our site that will not be available to you and some Web pages may not display properly.

-In certain countries you may also adjust your HP.com and associated cookie preferences by using a preference manager tool available on the site you are visiting.
+In certain countries you may also adjust your HP.com and associated cookie preferences by using a preference manager tool in this Statement which is available from the site you are visiting.